Membership

 NunavutBiologics and BiosimilarsAdalimumabIdacio®Yes - L/UYes - L/U

-NunavutBiologics and BiosimilarsAdalimumabSIMLANDIYes - L/UYes - L/U
+OntarioBiologics and BiosimilarsAdalimumabAbriladaYes - L/UYes - L/U

 OntarioBiologics and BiosimilarsAdalimumabAmgevita®Yes - L/UYes - L/U